chel-007/channel-ai/_posts/2020-09-17-scalable predictions with deep learning keras model.md

 <h3>Methods to Deploy a model for Scalale Prediction</h3>

 <ol>
 	<li>TFX(Tensorflow Extended): A TFX pipeline is a sequence of components that implement an ML pipeline which is specifically designed for scalable, high-performance machine learning tasks.
 That includes modeling, training, serving inference, and managing deployments to online, native mobile, and JavaScript targets.
-To build this pipeline, a few libraries are tasked to take care of different steps in building the scalable ML Pipeline. <ul>
+To build this pipeline, a few libraries are tasked to take care of different steps in building the scalable ML Pipeline.They are: <ul style="list-style-type:circle;">
 		<li>TensorFlow Data Validation for validating, analysing and monitoring ML data at scale.
 It helps to maintain the health of the ML pipeline</li>
 		<li>TensorFlow Transform for preprocessing data into suitable formats.
 It involves tokenizing and numerical operations such as normalization.This is what i was referring to at the beginning of the post that every model must be prepared for predictions in a different format</li>
 		<li>TensorFlow Model Analysis for computing visualization and evaluation metrics for models.
 Before deploment it is necessary to evaluate the quality of the model to ensure it meets desired threshold.</li>